 Market trends keep on changing, and how often they change implies variability.
 Big Data aids in managing it that benefits businesses to design and offer the latest products.

 The aim of Big Data is to collect data that is valuable for the business.
 This helps them increase their profits and compete in the market.

 The aim of Data Analytics is to give operational insight into complicated business situations.
 The primary concern of data analysts is to look into historical data from a contemporary perspective and then, find challenging and new business scenarios to develop the data analytics solutions.
 After doing so, they apply powerful methodologies to search for better solutions.

 A data analyst predicts upcoming opportunities that can be exploited by the company.
 So, the duties of a data scientist and a data analyst are similar to one another.
 But they vary in the way they are implemented.
 This is how a data analyst functions –

-- A data analyst collects data for their company from different sources.
+- A data analyst collects data for a company from different sources.

-- They perform the exploratory Data Analytics for visualizing the data.
+- They perform exploratory Data Analytics for visualizing the data.